Interstate 275 (Tennessee): Route description

-I-275 begins at a complicated interchange with I-40 in Downtown Knoxville.
+I-275 begins at a complicated three-level stack interchange with I-40 in Downtown Knoxville.
 US 441 southbound (Henley Street), State Route 62 (SR 62, Western Avenue), and 11th Street are also directly accessible from I-275 southbound at this interchange, and northbound I-275 is directly accessible from US 441 northbound and SR 62 here.
 About 0.6 mi north of this point, I-275 has an interchange with Baxter Avenue and then Woodland Avenue about 0.35 mi later.
 The route then curves sharply to the northwest and then sharply to the northeast about 0.4 mi later and crosses a railroad before reaching an interchange with Heiskell Avenue about 0.6 mi later.
-Passing through Sharp's Gap, a low point in Sharp's Ridge, I-275 reaches its northern terminus with I-75, I-640, and US 25W about 0.75 mi later.
+Passing through Sharp's Gap, a low point in Sharp's Ridge, I-275 reaches its northern terminus at a complex interchange with I-75, I-640, and US 25W about 3/4 mi later.
 At this interchange, the route crosses I-640, and continues north as I-75.
 US 25W northbound is accessible from a flyover ramp that splits off from I-275 northbound about 0.1 mi south of I-640.